flowerchecker/taskchain/docs/tasks.md

 Witch class is used is determined automatically by return data type of `run` method or by `data_class` attribute of `Meta`.

-These `Data` classes determined automatically:
+These `Data` classes are determined automatically:

 - **JSONData** persists `str`, `int`, `float`, `bool`, `dict`, `list` types into `.json` files
 - **NumpyData** persists `np.ndarray` type into `.npy` file